EgosOwn/onionr/README.md

 <hr>

-**The main repository for this software is at https://gitlab.com/beardog/Onionr/**
+**The main repository for this software is at https://GitLab.com/beardog/Onionr/**

+**The Github page is a mirror, do not submit PRs or issues there.**

 # About